clumsyspeedboat/Decision-Tree-Neo4j/README.md

 ```
 * Survey of Decision Tree algorithms in Java - Nasim, Danny
-* Prospects of Decision Tree algorithms being implemented on a graph database like Neo4j
+* Prospects of Decision Tree algorithms being implemented on a graph database like Neo4j - Nasim, Danny

 ```